 Children are also encouraged and expected to report cases of misconduct to an adult as soon as possible.

-20. Fixed term (suspension) and permanent exclusions
+20. School suspensions and permanent exclusions

 In exceptional circumstances it may become necessary for a child to be permanently excluded from the school; staff in school will do all that they can to avoid this situation arising.